Experimental Semi-quantum Key Distribution With Classical Users

-In the endeavor of further simplifying the requirements, it is relevant to investigate how quantum the users' operation and resources need to be, while maintaining information-theoretic security.
+On the other hand, it is known that if both parties are restricted to classical communication, unconditional security is unachievable for the key distribution problem.
+It is therefore relevant for a fundamental understanding of QKD to investigate how quantum the users' operations and resources need to be in order to achieve information-theoretic security.

-A first step towards answering this question was made via the development of semi-quantum key distribution (SQKD)~\cite{SQKD-first, SQKD-second, boyer2017experimentally, zou2009semiquantum}.
-In these schemes, the quantum channel is used twice such that one of the users, say Alice, is fully quantum, while the other, Bob, is restricted to a limited set of operations on qubits, namely preparation and/or measurement in a single basis, reflection and reordering.
-Further development has shown that Alice's operations can be as limited as Bob's, provided that a third party distributes entangled photons to the users and performs measurements in different bases~\cite{SQKD-MultiUser, liu2018mediated}.
-However, in all SQKD protocols, Alice and Bob need to provide quantum resources, as they are required to prepare single-photon quantum states.
-In addition, ínformation-theoretic security was proven for only a few cases~\cite{SQKD-MultiUser, krawec2015security,zhang2018security} and always considering the ideal scenario of perfect devices and infinite resources in the asymptotic regime.

-Here we demonstrate that perfectly secure QKD is possible with purely classical users, who are not required to perform any quantum operations nor to generate quantum states.
-In particular, we introduce a protocol where Alice and Bob only need to perform two classical operations: the detection or reflection of a single photon.
-Furthermore, we prove information-theoretic security under the realistic assumption of imperfect devices and finite key.